Emergent Introspection in AI is Content-Agnostic

 According to our content-agnostic hypothesis, models correctly identify the injected concept only as a result of steering (steered models tend to talk about the concept they are steered towards), not via internal detection.
 The hypothesis predicts that wrong guesses will reflect default probability, not features of the injected concept.

-Our experiments progressively rule out non-direct-access explanations of injection detection.
-Experiment 1 compares first-person and third-person conditions and reveals a consistent first-person advantage, indicating that detection cannot be explained solely by probability matching.
-Experiment 2 introduces a priming manipulation to test a probability-matching-plus-modesty-bias hypothesis; the results falsify this account.
-Experiment 3 examines the relationship between detection and concept identification, showing that detection remains stable even when identification is disrupted.
-Together, our results support the existence of an internal detection signal that is largely content-agnostic: models can detect that something unusual has occurred without reliably identifying what it is.